 Foreign Workers and Zangyo

 Many Brazilians who move to Japan work in factories, where zangyo is often requested.
 These workers often choose to do overtime to increase their income, but it is important to remember that this choice should not be forced.
-If a company tries to impose zangyo without consent, it is violating Japanese labor laws.
+If a company tries to impose zangyo without consent, it is violating Japanese labor legislation.

 Are You Required to Do Zangyo?